 Those metrics will be explained in the next section.
 Making sure that all relevant departments support the recruitment funnel, metrics and goals.

-Your funnel can be great, however, to create an efficient funnel, it demands great collaboration with other stakeholders.
-For instance, if the accounting department head needs more than three rounds of interviews to select the best candidate, the next stage in the tunnel may not retain any candidates due to lack of patience, thus wasting all the efforts of making previous steps in the funnel happen.
+Your funnel can be great, however, creating an efficient funnel, it demands great collaboration with other stakeholders.
+For instance, if the accounting department head needs more than three rounds of interviews to select the best candidate, the next stage in the tunnel may not retain any candidates due to a lack of patience, thus wasting all the efforts of making previous steps in the funnel happen.

-After all preparation, let’s get practical by applying the funnel that you have carefully designed.
+After all, the preparation, let’s get practical by applying the funnel that you have carefully designed.
 Remember to monitor each step closely to make sure you are running the funnel smoothly with the help of the finest HR tools and thus increase work productivity.

-Find out what hiring metrics are positively effected by traicie the best sourcing tool for recruiters to improve your hiring process.
+Find out what hiring metrics are positively affected by traicie the best sourcing tool for recruiters to improve your hiring process.

 Metrics to monitor at each stage of a recruitment funnel